Saturday, May 13, 2017

 Personalized graduation announcements are available at the Bookstore.
 Minimum order: 25 cards.
 Regular price: $1.80 each (price subject to change).
 Early order price: 10% discount on orders placed by March 25, 2017.
 You may place your order online at the Mānoa Bookstore Grad Store website.

-When you register online, be sure to print your confirmation.
+When you register online, be sure to print your name card.
 After printing, please fold the sheet in half, and bring it with you to the ceremony.
-Please present the confirmation, to the name reader as you cross the stage.
+Please present the name card, to the name reader as you cross the stage.

 Approximately three months before the ceremony, inform faculty advisers of the honor societies to which you belong that you are a candidate for graduation.

 Wear your cap and gown.
 Alteration of gowns is prohibited (i.e. shortening the length).
 Without a cap and gown, you cannot participate in the ceremony.
 Do not decorate your cap with items that will obstruct the view of your fellow candidates.